siriusblakk/personal-site/src/data/about.md

 # Intro

+Hi!
 I am a Test Engineer and Social Investment Lead at Energy Recovery.
 I accelerate data to decision pipelines through experiment design, test controls, data analysis, and cross-functional communication.
 I also lead a ~6 person taskforce to execute a $100,000 budget for company sponsored volunteer events and corporate donations.

 Outside of work, I am often found hiking across the Oakland hills or devouring a bowl of ramen.
 Really.
 I never had ramen before working in California and it has changed my life.